enqueuezero/site/content/pseudo-random-numbers.md

 ### Pseudo means recur

 The PRNGs have a period of number recurring.

 For example, in sequence `1 4 3 2 5 1 4 3 2 5 1 4 3 2 5`, the `1 4 3 2 5` recurs every 5 numbers.
 For a PRNG based on such sequence, whenever you see `1` as random number, `4` will always be the next number.
 The recurring numbers determine that the number sequence is fixed rather than randomized.

 The big picture behind the PRNG is like a fixed table of such similar sequence.

+### Large period is safer

 You might be wondering why do people still get random numbers in such a silly way?

-The answer is as long as the period is wide enough and you start from different positions in the sequence, you're almost unable to get a same set of random numbers during the life cycle of your application.
+The answer is as long as the period is wide enough and you start from different positions in the sequence, you're almost unable to get a same set of random numbers during the life cycle of your application. (if it happens, oh poor man, please restart your computer periodically and issue resolved.)

+From the engineering perspective, we don't need things absolutely correct but simple and goog enough.
+As a side quote, below is from the bash.git repo [1]:

+> This one isn't very good, but a more complicated one is overkill.

-### Seed
+### Seed determines the rest

 When using the PRNG libraries, you need to set the initial state as a seed.